UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 ---                                   ---         ---      ---             ---
 Total                                 23284369    0        -               -
 ```
 The ViT discriminator is configured to have a patch size of 16 with the extended(overlap with nearby patches) size of 4, each patch is projected to a vector of dim 432.
 There are 10 transformer encoder block each with a attention block of 6 heads (dimention of the head remain the same size of the patch vector).
 Minibatch size is set to be 32.
-The learning rate if set to be 0.0025 which is shown to be too high for the ViT discriminator.
+The learning rate is set to be 0.0025 which is shown to be too high for the ViT discriminator.

 ![Loss 2nd Attempt]({{'/assets/images/team09/attempt_2_loss.png' | relative_url}}){: style="width: 500px; max-width: 100%;"}
 <center><b>Fig 8.0.</b> Training Dynamic of the Second Attempt</center>